lilkingjr1/simplemysql/README.md

 ## getOne(table, fields[], where[], order[], limit[])
 ## getAll(table, fields[], where[], order[], limit[])
 Get a single record or multiple records from a table given a condition (or no condition).
-The resultant rows are returned as namedtuples. getOne() returns a single namedtuple, and getAll() returns a list of namedtuples.
+The resultant rows are returned as namedtuples. getOne() returns a single namedtuple, and getAll() returns a list of namedtuples. `None` is returned if no record(s) can be found.

 ```python
 book = db.getOne("books", ["id", "name"])